Call Now Free Quote

 How to Choose the Right Masonry Contractor in Illinois

 Hiring a masonry contractor is not like hiring a painter or a landscaper.
 Masonry work is structural.
-Done wrong, it causes damage that compounds for years before becoming visible - water infiltration through improperly matched mortar, brick spalling from incorrect mortar type, chimney failure from shallow joint removal.
+Done wrong, it causes damage that compounds for years before becoming visible: water infiltration through improperly matched mortar, brick spalling from incorrect mortar type, chimney failure from shallow joint removal.
 By the time you see the symptoms, the repair cost has multiplied.

 What to Check